sparse_grid_hw

 product_rule, a MATLAB code which constructs a product quadrature rule from identical 1d factor rules.

-sparse_grid_cc, a MATLAB code which can define a multidimensional sparse grid based on a 1d clenshaw curtis rule.
+sparse_grid_cc, a MATLAB code which defines a multidimensional sparse grid based on a 1d Clenshaw Curtis rule.

 Author: